 Girdwood might be home to Alaska’s biggest ski resort, but it also hosts two of the state’s most fun and family friendly summer festivals.
 The tiny ski hamlet gets funky in July with its Girdwood Forest Fair and then jams (literally and figuratively) in August at the Alyeska Resort Blueberry Festival.
 A laid-back, smile-packed tradition since the ‘70s, Forest Fair offers assorted food and art vendors, musicians and performers, kids games, adult beverages and a community parade all dipped in a little tie-dye.
 The Blueberry Festival coincides with the ripening of Alaska’s bittersweet fruit and the waning of summer.
 Its offerings are similar to the Forest Fair’s but also include blueberries at their berry best in pie-eating contests and cooking/baking competitions.
 Both festivals are very popular, so arrive early for good parking.

-Sure, there’s plenty of sweet shellfish meat to enjoy at the Kodiak Crab Festival, but the five-day, early summer event is also a tribute to the people who work in and support the fishing industry, as well as a celebration of the tight-knit island’s sense of community.
+There’s plenty of sweet shellfish meat to enjoy at the Kodiak Crab Festival, but the five-day, early summer event in Kodiak, Alaska is also a tribute to the people who work in and support Alaska’s fishing industry, as well as a celebration of the tight-knit island’s sense of community.
 Food is foremost for many, but events like a survival suit race, the Blessing of the Fleet and displays of skill and equipment from the Coast Guard remind everyone that this town’s heart pumps seawater.

 Most Alaska communities have some sort of celebration on the Fourth of July.
 But one of America’s toughest and most unique running races, Mt.
 Marathon, takes place in one of Alaska’s most interesting towns: Seward.
 The grueling Mt.
 Marathon races (for men, women and juniors) are the stars of the Seward Fourth of July Celebration, but you don’t have to break a sweat to enjoy the races, parade, food, community and patriotism.
 Consider coming early because the fireworks and fun begin on July 3 and the tiny town bursts at its seams by race time on July 4.

 Most summer festivals reflect each area’s people and personalities.
 The Barrow Whaling Festival in June celebrates traditional Alaska Native lifestyles of food, drumming, dancing and, yes, whale hunting.
 The Nome Midnight Sun Festival has sunlight and sustenance galore.
-The Sitka Seafood Festival has delicious food and fun options, though it took a year off in 2016.
+The Sitka Seafood Festival has delicious food and fun options.
 In May, birds and bird fans flock to the Copper River Shorebird Festival in Cordova and the Kachemak Bay Shorebird Festival in Homer.
 The annual Eagle River Bear Paw Festival and Colony Days in Palmer cram in about as much fun as these small urban communities can handle.